fcrozatier/champagne/README.md

 Champagne is a voting platform for massive competitions.
 It implements a peer ranking algorithm where people vote by comparing pairs of entries to let the best ones bubble up the surface.
 See [NodeRank](https://github.com/fcrozatier/NodeRank) for more details.

+It's the platform used by the [Summer of Math Exposition](https://www.3blue1brown.com/blog/some1) competition, live at [some.3b1b.co](https://some.3b1b.co)

 ## Features

 - Register creators-entries pairs and judges.
 Prevent duplicates (only one sign-up per email) and allow group entries